phu-pmh/phu-pmh.github.io/_pages/about.md

   - /about.html
 ---

 I am a Principal Applied Scientist at Oracle working on Responsible AI in OCI AI Science team.
-Prior to that, I was an applied scientist at [AWS AI Labs](https://www.amazon.science/) where I worked a variety of products including building [safeguards](https://aws.amazon.com/bedrock/guardrails/) and [RAG applications](https://aws.amazon.com/blogs/aws/build-rag-and-agent-based-generative-ai-applications-with-new-amazon-titan-text-premier-model-available-in-amazon-bedrock/) for foundational models at [Amazon Bedrock](https://aws.amazon.com/bedrock/).
+Prior to that, I was an applied scientist at [AWS AI Labs](https://www.amazon.science/) where I worked a variety of projects including building [safeguards](https://aws.amazon.com/bedrock/guardrails/) and [RAG applications](https://aws.amazon.com/blogs/aws/build-rag-and-agent-based-generative-ai-applications-with-new-amazon-titan-text-premier-model-available-in-amazon-bedrock/) for foundational models at [Amazon Bedrock](https://aws.amazon.com/bedrock/).

 I earned a Ph.D in [Data Science](https://cds.nyu.edu/) from **New York University** under the supervision of [Sam Bowman](https://www.nyu.edu/projects/bowman/) and [Kyunghyun Cho](http://www.kyunghyuncho.me/).
 My thesis focuses on applying transfer/multi-task learning methods to Natural Language Understanding (NLU) problems, and analyzing and benchmarking these methods to understand why and when they work or fail.
 During my Ph.D, I also spent time at [AWS AI Labs](https://www.amazon.science/), [Meta AI Research](https://ai.meta.com/research/), and [Grammarly Research](https://www.grammarly.com/).